, here's my pick list of Dungeons and Dragons modules. I don't like Dungeon Magazine's top-30 list

 (1) Tomb of Horrors

 .
 5+ stars.
 Gary Gygax, 1978.
 Levels 10-14.
 The mother of all killer dungeons is revered by everyone, even victims who insist otherwise.
-It gave DMs a license to be ridiculously unfair and players the okay to be masochistically thrilled by impossible challenges.
-You really have to embrace the futility of going against the demi-lich, provided you can reach that point, which is highly unlikely.
+It gave DMs a license to be punishing off the scales, and players the okay to be masochistically thrilled by impossible challenges.
+Today's gamers accuse it of being ridiculously unfair, and they're right, but they don't realize that's an accolade.
 Multi-layered traps and demonic snares are in play everywhere, and some of the rooms have acquired mythic status: The Forsaken Prison, The Chapel of Evil, The False Crypt, The Chamber of Hopelessness.
 I get chills thinking of them and the disturbing illustrations provided in the special booklet.
 No other dungeon has called forth the level of commentary that continues to this day, ranging from the outraged to the venomous to the heapingly sarcastic (my favorite is the cover parody

 carrying the label "For Advanced Sadists & Masochists"), but what's interesting is that the only reason Tomb of Horrors